DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Editors/MaskedInput/Descriptions/Editors-MaskedInput-TextMasks.md

 Masked Input activates a text mask if you bind the component's [Value](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMaskedInput-1.Value) property to a string object.
 To enable this mask type in other cases, set the component's [MaskMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMaskedInput-1.MaskMode) property to MaskMode.Text.

-The **Placeholder** сombobox and **Save Literals** radio button specify the placeholder character and whether to save literals to the editor's value, respectively.
+The **Placeholder** combobox and **Save Literals** radio button specify the placeholder character and whether to save literals to the editor's value, respectively.